 According to a report by the customer experience consulting firm Walker, by 2020 customer experience will overtake price and product as the key brand differentiator.
 While companies understand the importance of customer experience, many don’t know how to make improvements, that’s where we come in, keep reading to learn how to define your customer experience strategy.

-Customer experience research is the first thing you should focus on when designing your customer experience strategy.
+Once you have your vision in place, customer experience research is the next thing you should focus on.
 How can you design a customer experience if you don’t know who your customers are?

 Developing a persona is the first step in the research process.
 A persona is a ‘character’ developed through research, to represent a common group of people.
 By developing 1-5 personas of your customer base, you can better understand the psyche of your customers and build experiences for your most valuable segments.
 If you start with building empathy and understanding the profile of your key customer segments, you have a way to connect with them so that everyone has a shared understanding of their demographic profile, behaviors, and pain points.
 The persona should include an image of the imaginary customer, demographic profile, attributes and motivations, needs, pain points, and actual customer quotes.
 To create the persona(s) you should conduct customer interviews and analyze and theme your data to draw meaningful insights that relate to various customer types.

 An empathy map is a tool used to better understand the needs of customers.
 It allows teams to provide a complete picture of the customer and what actions they might take as a result of their beliefs, emotions, and behaviors.
 Empathy mapping uses 4 quadrants labeled as ‘think’, ‘feel’, ‘say’, ‘do’ to help make sense of different aspects of the customer’s experience and preferences.